StauroDEV/blumen/site/index.md

 Node.js 16.8+ is required.

-::: warn
+::: warning

-Warning: Support for Node 16.8 will be removed in the future.
+Support for Node 16.8 will be removed in the future.
 Node 18 is recommended.

 :::

 ::: code-group